 - Discussions about the issues raised.

-Another great strength is that The Crime Book features an extensive range of crimes and avoids the trap of focussing on serial killers.
+Another great strength is that The Crime Book features a wide range of crimes, avoiding the trap of focussing on serial killers.
 Instead, while you can read about serial killers and other, less well-known murders, you can also discover:

-Assassination & Political Plots, Murders, Serial Killers, Con Artists, and Kiddnaping & Extortion, round out the spread of criminal activity found within the pages of The Crime Book.
+Assassination & Political Plots, Murders, Serial Killers, Con Artists, and Kiddnaping & Extortion, round out the spread of criminal activity.

 Overall, The Crime Book provides the reader with an intriguing taster of a broad range of crimes.
-The layout is clear and simple to read and provides an easy way to quickly grasp the salient details.
+The layout is clear and straightforward to read and provides an easy way to grasp the salient details quickly.

-There is an eclectic, yet coheisive mixture of crimes from a range of geographical locations, sociological perspectives and time periods.
-This provides the reader with not only an interesting primer on each crime but the cultural context in which the crime occurred, making the profiles of those involved seem even more meaningful.
+There is an eclectic yet cohesive mixture of crimes from a range of geographical locations, sociological perspectives, and time periods.
+This provides the reader with not only an interesting primer on each crime but the cultural context in which the crime occurred.
+As a result, the profiles of those involved feel even more meaningful.

-If you o the lucky person for whom you are buying The Crime Book, are looking for an in-depth examination of any one single crime in particular then this is not the book for you.
-By its very nature, The Crime Book is designed to give you a 10-minute or so read for each offense.
+If you or the lucky person for whom you are buying The Crime Book, are looking for an in-depth examination of a crime then this is not the book for you.
+By its very nature, The Crime Book provides you with a 10-minute or so read for each offense.
 However, this is also a strength.

-As a true crime addict myself, I found it an interesting read for dipping into and discovering new criminals and crimes to investigate more deeply.
+As a true crime addict myself, I found it an interesting read to dip into.
+I was able to discover new criminals and crimes to investigate further.
 For example, I am now looking further into Liu Pengli and his crimes.

-On the flip side of that, when I came across a crime with which I was familiar, and had no desire to read about- for example, the murder of James Bulger- I didn’t feel like I had missed a whole chunk of the book.
+There is another advantage to the short and sweet format.
+When I came across a crime with which I was familiar, and had no desire to read about- for example, the murder of James Bulger- I didn’t feel like I had missed a whole chunk of the book.

-Unlike some other unsolved murder books though, Unsolved Murders does not dwell on graphic descriptions of crime scenes or injuries.
-Instead, the book describes the scene with a 1950’s FBI “Just The Fact’s” manner.
-This provides enough information to explain the “who, what, where, when, and how” of the murder but doesn’t descend into unnecessarily graphic details.
+However, unlike some other unsolved murder books, Unsolved Murders does not dwell on graphic descriptions of crime scenes or the injuries to the victims.
+Instead, the book describes the murder scenes with a 1950’s FBI “Just The Fact’s” manner.
+This approach provides enough information to explain the “who, what, where, when, and how” of the murder.s.
+Meanwhile, we are spared any unnecessary graphic details.

-This is an important point when you have kids in the house who may pick up the book unsupervised or look over your shoulder when you are reading.
-Thankfully there isn’t a single image that I would be concerned about my kiddos seeing and, as a consequence, I didn’t have to read it while doing an excellent impression of a meerkat on the lookout for imminent danger.
+This is an important point when you have kids in the house.
+I know our kids are apt to may pick up any books they see on the shelf or look over my shoulder when I’m reading.
+Thankfully there isn’t a single image that I would be concerned about my kiddos seeing.
+As a result, I didn’t have to read it while performing an excellent impression of a meerkat on the lookout for imminent danger.

-The bulk of each of the 20 “case-files” chooses instead to begin with a focus on the backgrounds and lives of the victims.
-Following that the investigation is examined and any suspects are discussed.
+The bulk of each of the 20 “case-files” begins with a focus on the backgrounds and lives of the victims.
+Following this backgrounder, the book discusses the investigation and any potential suspects.

-Rather interestingly there is also a wide range of unsolved murders from the Villisca Ax Murders and the Zodiac Killer to The Tylenol murders and the drive-by shootings of Tupac Shakur and Biggie Smalls.
+There is a pleasingly wide range of unsolved murders in the book.
+From the Villisca Ax Murders and the Zodiac Killer to The Tylenol murders and the drive-by shootings of Tupac Shakur and Biggie Smalls.

-The only “cross-over” between Unsolved Murders and The Crime Book is the murder of Elizabeth Short.
-Known as The Black Dahlia murder, although this case is in both books, interestingly the entries are different enough to warrant reading both.
+The only “cross-over” case you’ll see in Unsolved Murders and The Crime Book is The Black Dahlia.
+Although this case is in both books, the entries are different enough to warrant reading both.

-If you are a true crime newbie this is the perfect introduction to some of the most puzzling unsolved murders of the 20th & 21st centuries.
-A time frame which, thankfully, excludes Jack The Ripper so there is no entry on Londons famous 19th Century serial killer.
+Are you are a true crime newbie?
+If so, this is the perfect introduction to some of the most puzzling unsolved murders of the 20th & 21st centuries.
+Thankfully, this is a time frame that excludes Jack The Ripper.
+So we are spared an entry on Londons famous 19th Century serial killer.

 But what if you already know a little bit about some of humanities darker side?

 No problem.
-The variety of crimes which are examined in Unsolved Murders provides even the most seasoned true crime addict an insight into something new.
+The variety of crimes in Unsolved Murders provides even the most seasoned true crime addict an insight into something new.

 Go out and buy your copy of Unsolved Murders asap.
-The book doesn’t have any answers but, just perhaps, this book will send you on a journey of exploration which ends with you solving one of these crimes.
+The book doesn’t have any answers.
+However, just perhaps, this book will send you on a journey of exploration which ends with you solving one of these crimes.